-This course covers advanced aspects of financial reporting.
-Topics include non-current assets held for sale, cash flow, impairment, investment property, intangible assets, financial instruments, leases, events after the reporting report, provisions and contingent liabilities, revenue recognition, deferred income taxes, business combination and consolidated financial statements, associates and joint-ventures.
-Emphasis is placed on the theoretical background and critical appraisal of different reporting methods and issues.
-Local business environment and legal requirements are referred to within the discussions.
+This course presents an in-depth analysis of advanced accounting topics.
+It focuses on the exploration of the core technical capabilities to prepare and analyze financial reports for individual entities and combined entities, as well as the rationales behind various accounting principles and standards relating to financial reporting.
+Topics include non-current assets held for sale, cash flow, impairment, investment property, intangible assets, financial instruments, leases, events after the reporting report, provisions and contingent liabilities, revenue, deferred income taxes, business combination and consolidated financial statements, investment in associates and joint-ventures, foreign currency transactions and translation of statements of a foreign subsidiary.
+The local business environment and legal requirements are referred to within the discussions.

 This course aims to provide students with an understanding of the concepts and principles of auditing, the statutory audit requirements, extant auditing standards recommended by the Hong Kong Institute of Certified Public Accountants, auditing issues in an Information Technology (IT) environment, internal audit and internal review and non audit engagements.